LLotme/vscode-docker/Troubleshooting.md

 ### The extension does not find Docker on a remote machine ("Failed to connect.
 Is Docker installed and running?" error)

 1. Make sure Docker engine **is installed** on the remote machine and that Docker CLI works (do `docker ps` and ensure it does not return any errors).
-2. Verify that Docker extension is installed on the remote machine.
-As of February 2020 [there is a bug in VS Code](https://github.com/microsoft/vscode/issues/83675) that prevents the Docker extension to be installed remotely if it is already installed locally.
-This bug is scheduled to be fixed in VS Code 1.43 release.
-A workaround to get the extension installed remotely [is described here](https://github.com/microsoft/vscode-docker/issues/1582#issuecomment-578882428).
+2. If using a remote development environment (remote machine via SSH, WSL subsystem, GitHub Codespace), ensure that Docker extension is installed remotely in addition to being installed locally.

 ### Invalid URL Errors